 [[2, Background: Rel-19 RAN1 proposal (by other companies)]]

-Referring to Figure 2.
-The image discusses the Rel-19 RAN1 proposals related to the use of 8-receive (Rx) antennas in New Radio (NR) standards, noting that while 8-Rx has been supported since Rel-15, no commercial devices utilizing this feature have emerged, potentially due to the complexity of such user equipment (UE) and space limitations, particularly for devices like Fixed Wireless Access (FWA) or Customer Premises Equipment (CPE).
-It presents a proposal to simplify implementation by using two groups of Rx antennas, as outlined in RAN1#117 (2024-05), allowing for configurations with 8-Rx (4+4) or 6-Rx (3+3) setups.
-Additionally, the image highlights the mutual interference caused by the transmitted signal, emphasizing the need for careful resource management in the context of SRS (Sounding Reference Signal) resources for antenna switching.
-Insights may include a proposal for a user equipment (UE) configured with a total of PSRS=6 or 8 ports across at least one sounding reference signal (SRS) resource for antenna switching intended for xT6R or xT8R, wherein a fixed SRS port grouping may be supported.
-In this configuration, SRS port group 0, corresponding to codeword (CW) 0, may comprise the first PSRS/2 out of PSRS ports, while SRS port group 1, corresponding to CW1, may comprise the second PSRS/2 out of PSRS ports, with the PSRS ports being indexed in ascending order based on SRS resource ID and port number.
+Referring to Fig. 2, prior solutions related to the use of 8-receive (Rx) antennas in New Radio (NR) standards have been submitted in one or more Rel-19 RAN1 proposals.
+For example, the Physical Data Shared Channel (PDSCH) can support up to 8 Demodulation Reference Signal (DMRS) ports, and thus 8 layers.
+Also, for example, the Channel State Information (CSI) report can support up to rank-8 (e.g., Type-I).
+While 8-Rx antennas have been supported since Rel-15, no commercial devices utilizing this feature have emerged, potentially due to the complexity of such user equipment (UE).
+For instance, space limitations within the UE may be one limiting factor, except for devices like Fixed Wireless Access (FWA) or Customer Premises Equipment (CPE) UEs.
+There are proposals to reduce UE complexity by using two groups of Rx antennas, instead of all Rx antennas as an entirety.
+For example, one such proposal is outlined in RAN1#117 (2024-05), which allows for configurations with 8-Rx antennas (e.g., 4+4 antenna groups) or 6-Rx antennas (e.g., 3+3 antenna groups) setups.
+The proposal in RAN1#117 (2024-05) emphasizes the use of resource management in the context of SRS (Sounding Reference Signal) resources for antenna switching.
+The proposal provides for a UE configured with a total of PSRS=6 or 8 ports across greater than or equal to one sounding reference signal (SRS) resource for antenna switching intended for xT6R or xT8R.
+Such a configured UE may support one or more fixed SRS port groupings, such as: SRS port group 0, corresponding to codeword (CW) 0, comprising the first PSRS/2 out of PSRS ports; and, SRS port group 1, corresponding to CW1, comprising the second PSRS/2 out of PSRS ports, in each case with the PSRS ports being indexed in ascending order based on SRS resource ID and port number within each SRS resource.
 The potential impact of this grouping on channel quality indicator (CQI) calculation may be evaluated, acknowledging that different SRS ports may be associated with distinct UE antenna ports.
 In instances where a single CW is scheduled, both SRS port groups may correspond to the same CW.
-This feature may represent a separate UE capability that may be configured via radio resource control (RRC), with further details on the extent of RRC configuration pending in our disclosure.
+This feature may represent a separate UE capability that may be configured via radio resource control (RRC), with further details on the extent of RRC configuration pending.
+Despite such proposals for supporting use of 8-Rx antennas using 2 groups of Rx antennas, there remains the problem of mutual interference across the 2 Rx antenna groups caused by the transmitted signal (PDSCH) precoded targeting to each Rx group.

 [[3, Background: 2-CW and single-CW receiving]]